1867 United States Senate election in Pennsylvania: Final days and election

-Anxious to head off any possible revolt and alliance with the Democrats to elect a senator, Cameron's son J. Donald Cameron, his father's campaign manager, met with Quay, asking him to move to make the nomination unanimous after the caucus vote, and offering amnesty for Curtin supporters.
+Anxious to head off any possible revolt and alliance with the Democrats to elect a senator, Cameron's son J. Donald "Don" Cameron, his father's campaign manager, met with Quay, asking him to move to make the nomination unanimous after the caucus vote, and offering amnesty for Curtin supporters.
 Quay conferred with Curtin, who agreed to the proposal.
 Nevertheless, a few days before the caucus, Stevens, Grow and Curtin met with Forney in his hotel suite to try to deny Cameron the election.
 The only plan they could come up with was an alliance with the Democrats, which Curtin refused to consider.

 The caucus took place in Harrisburg on the evening of January 10.
-Cameron was nominated for Senate on the first ballot with 46 votes, with 23 for Curtin, 7 for Stevens and 5 for Grow.
+Cameron was nominated for Senate on the first ballot with 46 votes, with 23 for Curtin, 7 for Stevens, and 5 for Grow.
 Two senators, both from Lancaster County, did not vote.
 At Quay's motion, the nomination was made unanimous.
 The previous day, Democrats had convened to select their caucus's candidate.
 State Senator William A. Wallace received votes, as did Chief Justice George Washington Woodward of the Supreme Court of Pennsylvania, but Cowan received a majority of the vote and his nomination was made unanimous.

 On January 14, the two houses of the legislature voted.
 Cameron initially received 62 votes in the House to Cowan's 37, and 19 votes in the Senate to Cowan's 10, but at the joint assembly of the houses the following day, three senators who had been unable to vote asked leave to cast their ballots, with one for Cameron and two for Cowan, making the final Senate tally 20 votes to 12.
+One Democratic representative voted for Cameron; one Republican representative for Cowan.
 With both houses having cast a majority vote for Cameron, he was declared elected at the joint assembly.
 In a speech after his election, Cameron stated that the vote vindicated him against the accusations he had been subjected to over the years, called President Johnson a traitor, and called for a higher protective tariff for the manufacturers of Pennsylvania.
 Curtin, whose term as governor had expired, departed for Europe.
-There were accusations of corruption in Cameron's election; an investigative committee, appointed by Speaker Glass and led by Representative Stumbaugh, found no evidence of it.
+There were accusations of corruption in Cameron's election, by Stevens, McClure and others.
+An investigative committee, appointed by Speaker Glass and led by Representative Stumbaugh, found no evidence of it.